Sometimes I felt as if I was torn between being a scientist and an artist. So I compromised and became a horticulturist.

 I’m too dirty to make gardeny-decorator things that look neat on Pinterest.
 Sure I can make cool stuff from left over bamboo, rocks and dried okra.
 I just can’t install it in the house.
 I’d ruin the carpet in the process of adorning the mantel.
 I’d leave a trail of pinestraw or smudge the paint.
 I keep a bottle of Dawn dishsoap in my shower; for me and the kinds of guys I hang around with.

 A lot of people in my profession top off their income by doing domestic stuff.
-These lifestyler types wreaths, throw nifty parties and cook, using produce of the garden.
+These lifestyler types make wreaths, throw nifty parties and cook, using produce from the garden.
 It’s a connection thing that customers love.
 It’s bringing the garden and it’s stories inside; to delight, entertain and nourish.

 Don’t think I didn’t try the other way.
 Back in the sweltering August of 1989, I dabbled in the lucrative world of decorating.
 In a giant, hot warehouse full of ornaments and fake trees, I was assistant boy to a decorating queen.